Eucalyptus Essential Oil- Benefits, Uses, and Origin

 Much like other essential oils, using an incorrect dose of this oil may bring more harm than good.

-Consuming eucalyptus essential oil in small amounts such as those found in food is considered safe.
-But when not properly diluted, it can be fatal.
 Ingesting too much can cause stomach pain, dizziness, seizures, and coma.
 It can also induce vomiting and diarrhea.

 If applied to the skin, eucalyptus oil should first be diluted to prevent the occurrence of skin irritation.

-Eucalyptus oil is not recommended to be used by children as it has side-effects, especially for infants.
+Note that eucalyptus oil is not recommended to be used by children as it has side-effects, especially for infants.